bazelbuild/bazel/site/en/concepts/visibility.md

-For example, if `//some/package:mytarget` has its `visibility` set to `[":__subpackages__", "//tests:__pkg__"]`, then it could be used by any target that is part of the `//some/package/...` source tree, as well as targets defined in `//tests/BUILD`, but not by targets defined in `//tests/integration/BUILD`.
+For example, if `//some/package:mytarget` has its `visibility` set to `[":__subpackages__", "//tests:__pkg__"]`, then it could be used by any target that is part of the `//some/package/...` source tree, as well as targets declared in `//tests/BUILD`, but not by targets defined in `//tests/integration/BUILD`.

 **Best practice:** To make several targets visible to the same set of packages, use a `package_group` instead of repeating the list in each